November 21, 2024

 And now Tether Introduces Tether Gold …

-Tether Gold represents another strategic expansion of Tether’s product offerings, blending the traditional stability of gold with the modern advantages of blockchain technology.
+Tether Gold represents another strategic expansion of Tether’s product offerings, blending the traditional stability of gold with the modern advantages of .
 But again, since Tether itself is not completely clear about what it does, why would anyone believe the company when they now claim to have a gold pegged stablecoin?

 X-user @Bitfinexed is extremely skeptical.